ims-systems-00/ims-kb/docs/General Information/toggles.md

----
-sidebar_position: 25
----

-# Toggles

 There are a few things that can be toggled on/off and will last until the session is reset.
 A session can be reset by either

-+ Logging out then back on
++ Logging out then back in
 + Re-opening the browser

 You can access toggles through the floating settings wheel (see image below)